mai-thao/mai-thao/README.md

 I am seeking opportunities to connect and collaborate with like-minded professionals, bringing not only my technical expertise but also a spirit of curiosity and innovation!

+#### 🌱 Fun Fact
+I am software engineer by trade and a proud plant nurturer at heart.
+Ask me about my 15 different species of indoor plants!

 ## 📫 Contact Info
 *Let's connect on LinkedIn!*